-However, the film has developed a cult-status because of Disney’s wild and crazy portrayal of the 90’s teenager life.
-Why in the world does Goofy, a well known brand character, become a cringe suburban dad while trying to make his son Max even more embarrassed?
+However, the film has developed a cult status because of Disney’s wild and crazy portrayal of the 90’s teenager life.
+Why in the world does Goofy, a well-known brand character, become a cringeworthy suburban dad while trying to make his son Max even more embarrassed?
 The entire audience is watching an alien film about a fictional 1990s universe of dog people living out a dual life between what is cool and what is cringe.

 I can’t stand it.
 Every time I watch this clip, I want to leave the room.
 Why does the nerdy Star Trek kid scream “Yo Stacey!
-Talk to me talk to me talk to me babyyy!!”
+Talk to me talk to me talk to me, baby!!”
 Is he trying to act like Roosh V and score another girl through the seduction of “game?”
-Even the name “stacey” incites a caricature of a stupid white girl in high school.
+Even the name “Stacey” incites a caricature of a stupid white girl in high school.
 Why did the writers find this funny?
 I even made a YTMND in 2008 with this clip.
 I knew as a teenager this was a horrible film.
-And a fellow YTMND user in 2010, igetpaid, even favorited my site, and wrote “first comment on the best site ever.”
-Obviously this movie is controversial on many levels.
+As a fellow YTMND user in 2010, I got paid, even favored my site, and wrote “first comment on the best site ever.”
+This movie is controversial on many levels.

 And Pete is gonna film it on VHS!

 They might as jump and start shooting up everywhere now.
-But no, they are planning something more lame and gay that if it was successfully done in 2023, it would be considered a domestic terrorist act, and everyone involved would hit a jail time of 20 plus years.
+But no, they are planning something so lame and gay that if it was successfully done in 2023, it would be considered a domestic terrorist act, and everyone involved would hit a jail time of 20-plus years.

 The screen is pulled up.
-Both the principle and the audience is confused.
-Immediately Mazur falls through a trap door, as if they killed him on stage in process.
+Both the principal and the audience are confused.
+Immediately Mazur falls through a trap door, as if they killed him on stage in the process.